 While you see the asking price for the seller, what you don’t know is how much lower that seller might be willing to go.
 You have no idea of how much wiggle room there is, and most home buyers really don’t have a good handle on fair pricing.
 This puts you at a disadvantage.
 Go in too low with an offer and sellers will be turned off and walk away.
 Go in too high and you waste tens or even hundreds of thousands of your hard-earned dollars.
 On the other hand with a buyers’ agent, you are given solid pricing advice that ensures you go in with a strong price sellers will appreciate, without ever offering too much.

 Consider an example.
 A seller has listed their home above the going price in the neighbourhood.
-They are asking $601,999, in an area where homes sell on average for $523,500.
-That represents close to an $80,000 difference.
+They are asking $1.50 million, in an area where homes sell on average for $1.42 million.
+That represents an $80,000 difference.
 If you worked with a buyers’ agent, they would either advise you to pass as the house is overpriced, or they would negotiate using their market knowledge to get the price down.
-So if you paid the full price on your own, you are already out about $78,000.
-On the other hand, if you went with a buyers’ agent and even paid say $575,000 you save about $73,000 off the bat.
-Even when you deduct a commission of about $11,500, you are still ahead by $61,500.
+So if you paid the full price on your own, you are already out $80,000.
+On the other hand, if you went with a buyers’ agent and even paid say $1.45 million, you save $50,000 right off the bat.
+Even when you deduct the likely service fees of the buyers agent in this hypothetical scenario, you are still significantly ahead.
 While there’s no knowing how much an agent will save you as every situation is different, the potential still remains.

 If you are a first, second or third-time buyer, or buying from out side of Brisbane, there are so many little details you might overlook.
 What if a certain street looks pretty, but there’s a local festival held every year that goes on for days with noise, stray drunk punters wandering local streets, and ongoing irritations that completely ruin your enjoyment of your home?
 Or worse, the street is known for drug deals despite its peaceful appearance?
 Maybe it has a high crime rate or the poorest public transit in Brisbane.
 A buyers’ agent Brisbane buyers depend on knows every negative detail about every street and neighbourhood and will ensure you know about them too.